Roulette Terms and Slang

 A system where you increase your bet after a loss.
 Examples include the Martingale, the Fibonacci and the Super Martingale.

-A bet (normally 3 numbers) centred on one number.
+A bet (normally from 3 numbers) centred on one number.
 You can increase the amount of neighbours you want to play off each number.
+The most fmous Neighbour’s bet is Voisins du Zero (Neighbours of Zero).

 A bet on all the odd numbers.
 Pays 1:1.